Rational singularities of $G$-saturation: Notation

 \subsection{Basic algebraic geometry conventions}

-Suppose $X$ is a variety.
-Then we always write $k[X]$ for the ring of global sections $\calO_X(X)$ on $X$.
-In case $X$ is affine, it coincides with the coordinate ring of $X$.
+Let $X$ be a variety.
+We write $k[X]$ for the ring of global sections $\calO_X(X)$ on $X$.
+In case $X$ is affine, it coincides with the coordinate algebra of $X$.

-For each variety (or scheme) $X$, a morphism $\pi:\tilde{X}\to X$ is called a {\it resolution of singularites} if the variety $\tilde{X}$ is non-singular and $\pi$ is proper and birational.
-If in addition $X$ is normal and the higher direct image of $\pi$ vanishes, i.e., $R^i\pi_*\calO_{\tilde{X}}=0$ for all $i>0$, then we call $\pi$ a {\it rational resolution}, or we say that $X$ has rational singularities.
-Note that this vanishing condition is equivalent to $\opH^i(\tilde{X},\calO_{\tilde{X}})=0$ for all $i>0$ provided that $X$ is affine, \cite[Proposition III.8.5]{Ha:1977}.
+For each variety $X$, a morphism $\pi:\tilde{X}\to X$ is called a {\it resolution of singularites} if the variety $\tilde{X}$ is non-singular and $\pi$ is proper and birational.
+If in addition $X$ is normal and the higher direct image of $\pi$ vanishes, i.e., $R^i\pi_*\calO_{\tilde{X}}=0$ for all $i>0$, then we call $\pi$ a {\it rational resolution} and say that $X$ has rational singularities.
+Note that this vanishing condition is equivalent to $\opH^i(\tilde{X},\calO_{\tilde{X}})=0$ for all $i>0$ when $X$ is affine, \cite[Proposition III.8.5]{Ha:1977}.
 This notion can also be applied to a commutative ring $R$ if we replace $X$ by $\spec(R)$.
-Suppose that $\pi$ is $H$-equivariant, then the resolution above is called $H$-equivariant resolution of singularities (resp. $H$-equivariant rational resolution).
+Suppose further that $\pi$ is $H$-equivariant, then the resolution above is called $H$-equivariant resolution of singularities (resp. $H$-equivariant rational resolution).
+The below proposition about the existence of equivariant rational resolution of an $H$-variety should be well-known, however, we have not seen it in literature.